• Skip to primary navigation

 Ingredients image for caramel mousse.

-Heavy whipping cream - make sure that this is well chilled because it will ensure that it whips up correctly.
+Heavy whipping cream - this should be well chilled because it will ensure that it whips up correctly.

 Electric mixer - to make mixing easy, use an electric hand mixer or stand mixer.
 But if you don't have an electric mixer, you can use a hand whisk to make this recipe.